madjagan/indie-teacher.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Teacher App
+     A good fallout of the teachers who were predominantly restricted to teaching in their class were forced to adopt technology to communicate with their students.
+This new skills opens up a new opportunity for these teachers.They can supplement their income by taking 1-1 classes remotely.

+     The proposed app is to be used as a management tool.The tool can be used for:
+     - setting up and managing session schedules.
+     - Repository of agenda, feedback and notes per session.
+     - Communicating with the student.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for